Materials-Consortia/OPTIMADE/optimade.rst

     In implementations of the present version of the standard, the value MUST be exactly :field-val:`1.2`.
     A client MUST disregard the property definition if the field is not a string of the format MAJOR.MINOR or if the MAJOR version number is unrecognized.
     This field allows future versions of this standard to support implementations keeping definitions that adhere to older versions of the property definition format.

-  - :field:`property-uri`: String.
-    A static URI identifier that is a URN or URL representing the specific version of the property.
-    It SHOULD NOT be changed as long as the property definition remains the same, and SHOULD be changed when the property definition changes.
-    (If it is a URL, clients SHOULD NOT assign any interpretation to the response when resolving that URL.)

   **OPTIONAL keys:**